Vextrove/vextrove_terrain_datapack/README.md

 # Vextrove's Terrain Datapack
 This datapack improves upon the default terrain by adding more variety to the types of stone you will find underground.
+The world is 384 blocks tall, ranging from y: -64 to y: 320.
 It also adds several world types, in the form of new dimensions.
 Additionally, it adds some minor gameplay modifications, such as:
  - You can use [most stone types](https://raw.githubusercontent.com/Vextrove/vextrove_terrain_datapack/main/Vextrove's%20Terrain%20Datapack/data/minecraft/tags/items/stone_crafting_materials.json) as a substitute for cobblestone when crafting